 “Nite Owl,” Tony Allen and the Champs, 1955.
 This doo-wop classic is tough as nails –the fool has become wise, oh, those heartbreaks in the night, and then there’s a flip of the finger.
 The “strolling” vibe is used as a reversal against the nite owl– yeah??
 Why keep comin’ home late??
 Well, seeya, “So long, call me maybe.”
 To complete this little gem, the chorus mocks Tony Allen by sounding like, well, owls.
 The wonderful irony here is that as New York City tough as Tony Allen and the Champs sound, they hailed from Southern California and were nothing like our heroes here.
 While “Nite Owl” was a Top 20 hit 65 years ago this winter, I have never heard it play on any oldies stations but Sirius 50’s in recent years.
 As the late Kookie Byrnes would say, “It’s the ginchiest!”

 “Remember,” Free, 1970.
 The legendary English blues-rockers were the musical comets of a generation.
 They only released three albums and were really only together for four years until they disbanded and formed two other groups, Bad Company and Back Street Crawler.
-Still, the next time you’re taking the Rock and Roll Hall of Fame seriously, remember Paul Rodgers, one of the greatest pure singers in rock history, is still not there.
+Still, the next time you’re taking the Rock and Roll Hall of Fame, recall that Paul Rodgers, one of the greatest pure singers in rock history, is not there.
 Paul Kossoff’s killer lead-guitar playing, and the vastly underrated bassist Andy Fraser fierce underpinnings, brilliantly frame Rodgers’ searing vocals.
 In retrospect, “All Right Now” gave Free a hit for the ages.
-“Remember,” its more sedate follow-up proved worthy in every way.
+“Remember,” a more sedate follow-up, proved worthy in every way.
 Released 50 years ago this January, the number would ultimately be featured by the band at the legendary Isle of Wight Concert later on in the summer of 1970.

 “Monday Morning Rock,” Marshall Crenshaw, 1983.
 Crenshaw famously portrayed Buddy Holly in the 1987 film La Bamba, but he has more in common with the ’50s rock and roll legend than just the glasses and handsome but boyish face.
 If Holly had not died tragically in one of the music’s most infamous air disasters and had continued to develop his career through the ’60s, it’s easy to imagine that his work might have sounded like this rollicking, guitar-rich tune, which would undoubtedly be a major hit if it was released in, let’s say, 1966.
 Nor surprisingly, Crenshaw’s vocal style soars in an organic fashion similar to Holly’s “That’ll Be the Day.”
 If you haven’t heard this number before, do yourself a favor.